 SkyTeam Partners (Wide-Body)

-Terminal 2, built in 2002 and named for former Vice President Hubert Humphrey, handles mostly low-cost carrier operations.
+Terminal 2, built in 2002, handles mostly low-cost carrier operations.
 It is currently home to Sun Country, Southwest, Icelandair, and Condor.

 |Gates H1-H9||Sun Country|